 Soft plastics – any plastic you can easily scrunch or bend in your hand, like plastic bags, cling film, courier bags, bubble wrap, chip packets, frozen food bags, biscuit trays, sushi trays, bread bags, chocolate bar wrappers and plastic ties – need to go in the red bin.

 Bottle tops and lids of ANY kind should go in the red bin.
 They’re made from a different material and if they are left or or put in the yellow bin they will contaminate the recycling.

 Food-soiled cardboard and paper, such as pizza boxes, fish ‘n’ chip paper, burger bags and paper towels, should go in the green bin.

-Hard plastic bottles and containers numbered 1 through to 7 can go in the yellow bin.
+Only hard plastic bottles and containers numbered 1,2 and 5 can go in the yellow bin.
 However, they need to be the size of an individual yoghurt pot or bigger but no larger in size than three litres to get through our automated sorting plant.
 Don’t squash them or bag them up.
 Make sure you clean them and remove the lids.

 Bags and packaging that are bio-degradable or compostable don’t break-down within the 12 weeks it takes us to turn the contents of your green wheelie bin into compost so they need to be home composted or disposed of in the red bin .

 Cartons that hold liquid or food – like juice, yoghurt, soy milk or milk cartons – can’t be accepted for recycling.
 They need to go in the red bin.